squeaknode/squeak/docs/how-squeak-protocol-works.md

 * The squeak hash is calculated from the header.
 * The private key of the author is used to sign the squeak hash.
-* The signature is then turned into a degenerate (SIGHASH_ALL) sig script, and attached to the squeak.
+* The signature is then attached to the squeak.

 The `MakeSqueak` function looks like this: